tahneeames/microarthropod/README.md

  Code adopted from many places

- https://www.jessecm.org/ for all the in-person help
+ https://www.jessecm.org/ for all the in-person help (which was a whole lot, trust me)

- http://geoffreyzahn.com/ for the pretty NMDS plots in ggplot2
+ http://geoffreyzahn.com/ for help with the pretty NMDS plots in ggplot2

  http://www.cookbook-r.com/ , https://www.datanovia.com/en/ , and http://www.sthda.com/english/wiki/ggplot2-dot-plot-quick-start-guide-r-software-and-data-visualization for a lot of help with the ggplot2 boxplot customization